tonethar/IGME-330-Spring-2019/weekly/week-07-notes.md

 - ***The midterm exam is next week!*** Here are some study resources:
   - [midterm-exam-review.md](../exams/midterm-exam-review.md)
   - [sample-midterm-exam.md](../exams/sample-midterm-exam.md)
-- We are moving into a new part of the course, and preparing for [Project 2 - HTML5 Canvas Experience or Game](../projects/project-2.md)
-  - For this project you are going to build an interactive experience or game using modern JavaScript practices including ES6 classes & modules, and JS code *transpiling*
-  - PS - there is a Project 2 discussion thread and dropboxes in mycourses
-- Time allowing, we will look at some of the Project 2 submissions today

 ## II.
 Required Reading & Assignments
 - [About this Canvas Sprites Tutorial Series](https://github.com/tonethar/IGME-330-Master/blob/master/notes/canvas-sprites-0.md)